MANAGE CASH FLOW AND YOUR DEBTORS

 6. Give all customers who ask for customer credit an application and assess it thoroughly for creditworthiness.

-7. Don’t just rely on a credit agency report.
+7. Don’t just rely on a credit agency report to monitor outstanding customer debt.

 8. Follow an Overdue Invoice Strategy and train your customers to pay by due date.